-No. Disability Evaluations for psychiatric conditions must be completed by a specialist with a doctoral degree, such as a psychologist or psychiatrist.
-Other mental health professionals such as social workers, licensed mental health counselors, psychiatric nurse practitioners, and marital and family therapists are not qualified to conduct these examinations.
-Additionally, most psychologists and psychiatrists do not routinely complete these evaluations and do not fully understand the legal and administrative complexities surrounding the particular claim.
-Dr. Harte conducts these evaluations routinely and he has completed hundreds of these exams.
+Many Disability Evaluations for psychiatric conditions must be completed by a specialist with a doctoral degree, such as a psychologist or psychiatrist.
+Other mental health professionals such as social workers, licensed mental health counselors, psychiatric nurse practitioners, and marital and family therapists are not qualified to conduct many types of these examinations.
+Additionally, most doctors do not routinely complete these evaluations and do not fully understand the legal and administrative complexities surrounding the particular claim.
+Dr. Harte conducts these evaluations routinely and he has completed over 500 of these exams.
 He understands the process, and he therefore can "speak" the language of the entity providing the disability benefits, which makes it much more likely that you will be successful with your claim.

-If I Can Have my C&P Exam Done for Free at the VA, Why Have it Completed Privately for a Fee with Dr. Harte?
+If I Can Have my C&P Exam Done for Free at the VA, Why Pay to do it Privately with Dr. Harte?

 Many Veterans find the process of being examined at the VA very stressful.
 Veterans often state that they feel rushed, and that the exam was too quick to properly assess their problem.
 Additionally, Veterans may have had prior unpleasant experiences with the VA and they may have a distrust for the VA system in general.
 This may cause Veterans to not fully disclose the full extent of their problems, resulting in their claim being denied.
 Because Dr. Harte conducts these exams privately, as much time will be taken to ensure the evaluation is 100% thorough and accurate, which enhances Veteran's chances of their claim being accepted.
-Dr. Harte has conducted hundreds of private C&P exams, and he fully understands the process from beginning to end.
+Dr. Harte has conducted over 500 private C&P exams, and he fully understands the process from beginning to end.
 Further, Dr. Harte used to work for the VA and he has a deep understanding of Veterans and the unique needs of Veterans and their families.
 He has over a 90% success rate in getting Veteran's service-connected disability income for their VA disability claim.

 What Does a Disability Exam Consist Of?